Lantanas are wonderfully heavy bloomers, often prized additions to floral gardens, and commonly grown indoors.

 Unfortunately, children and pets may find parts of these plants to be quite tasty.
 Therefore, it is good to consider whether or not parts – such as those juicy berries – are edible before choosing where to plant them.

 Except for humans under certain circumstances, no.

-The berries are toxic at any stage to most pets, with the unripe ones being most toxic (and also toxic to humans).
+The berries are the most toxic at any stage to most pets, with the unripe ones being the most toxic (and also toxic to humans).

 The Culprit: Pentacyclic Triterpenoids

 Known for their sometimes beneficial properties, pentacyclic triterpenoids are biologically active phytochemicals important in pharmaceuticals.

 Being the largest class of natural products, these chemicals are used in all sorts of medications, with different compounds in the class having different effects.

 Pentacyclic triterpenoids are used as anti-inflammatories and have anti-tumor and anti-hypertensive properties, making them an important tool in cancer treatment.

 However, they can be incredibly toxic when consumed and result in a wide range of side effects resulting in death in some pets.

 Out of this class, the two main compounds found in lantana shrubs are lantadene A (AKA rehmannic acid) and lantadene B.